 - Do not miss out on social proof

 *This post has been updated by the WebFX team since its original publishing.

 How to improve conversion rates on your website

 The five top ways to improve conversion rates on your website include:

 1. Remove multiple calls to action

-What frustrates most users is seeing multiple options on a landing page and not being able to decide which one he/she should be using.
+What frustrates users most is seeing multiple CTA options on a landing page and not being able to decide which one he/she should be using.
 This is also called the paradox of choice.